ubccpsc/classy/docs/developer/customization.md

 The application folder MUST contain a `backend` and `frontend` directory with the included necessary customized files.

 Classes with core default Classy logic are mentioned.
 It is advisable that one does not override or extend functionality until one has at least learned and used Classy's default logic.

+### Build Information

+The front-end and back-end applications use TypeScript, which must be compiled before the application is ready to run.

+The front-end and back-end both require valid TypeScript before they are compiled.
+The root Classy `tsconfig.json` file maps referenced @frontend, @backend, and @common namespaces within the plugin files to the rest of the application dependency files during transpilation (front-end) or runtime (back-end).
+Avoid using relative location paths, as development and Docker build locations may differ.

+WebPack compiles and transpiles the front-end TypeScript files into a single JavaScript file.
+The single file is served along with HTML template files by Nginx.
+WebPack uses `tsconfig-paths-webpack-plugin` to map the plugin namespace paths at runtime.

+TypeScript, on the other hand, compiles each back-end file into a counterpart JavaScript file.
+As plugin paths are, again, not known during compilation, paths must be mapped during runtime using `tsconfig-paths`.
+Hence, the back-end plugin is required when node starts to manage the path mapping.

 ### Defaults